Skip to page navigation

 If the employing office determines the late filing was not due to a cause beyond the employee’s control, it must not accept the employee’s belated enrollment request.
 Notify the employee in writing of the disapproval, the reason for the employing office’s denial, and a statement of the employee’s right to request reconsideration within 30 days of the notice.

-An accepted belated FEHB Open Season enrollment is effective retroactive to the first day of the first pay period which begins on or after January 1.
+An accepted belated FEHB or PSHB Open Season enrollment is effective retroactive to the first day of the first pay period which begins on or after January 1.
 This effective date is the same as that of an Open Season change filed on time.
 If the belated change is from “not enrolled” to “enrolled,” the employee is required to have been in pay status during the pay period prior to the effective date.

 As with all enrollments, belated Open Season enrollment actions are automatically subject to premium conversion (unless the employee waives participation in premium conversion).
 If premium conversion is not waived, the effective date of premium conversion cannot be retroactive since Internal Revenue Service (IRS) rules do not allow for retroactive adjustments to taxable income.
 This means any